FLAIR-Community/Fling/docs/cli_en.md

-# Cli Usage in Fling
+# CLI Usage in Fling

 In this doc, we will introduce the usage of cli in Fling.